kukiron/react-wallet/README.md

 ## Technologies used

-- Material UI React: To give the app cool material design look
+- Material UI React: To give the app a cool material design look
 - Redux: Best state management solution for react app
-- Redux Persist: Persists state data in the browser & gives more realistic user experience without a back-end
+- Redux Persist: Persists state data in the browser & gives a more realistic user experience without a back-end
 - Prettier: For code styling.
 Integrates well with VSCode
 - JEST, ESLint: Testing & linting